-1. Facility providers initiate request for authorization for all higher levels of care by telephone.
-MHN Provider Manual 2021

-- 2. MHN Care Managers review requests for medical necessity, and decide upon the most appropriate level of care based on MHN Level of Care Criteria and Medical Necessity Guidelines for admissions. - 3.
-If the MHN Level of Care Criteria and Medical Necessity Guidelines are not met for the level of care requested, the Care Manager will refer the case for MHN Medical Director review. - 4.
+- 1. Facility providers initiate request for authorization for all higher levels of care by telephone. - 2.
+MHN Care Managers review requests for medical necessity and decide upon the most appropriate level of care based on medical necessity criteria. - 3.
+If the case does not appear to meet medical necessity criteria for the level of care requested, the Care Manager will refer the case for MHN Medical Director review. - 4.
 If the MHN Medical Director denies authorization, refer to the non-certification procedure. - 5.
 Once authorization is established, the Care Manager notifies the requesting facility of the decision and sets a date for the concurrent review. - 6.
 The Care Manager generates an authorization verification letter to be mailed to provider and patient.